zjykzj/zjykzj/profile.md

 * 2021 - Now
   * Computer Vision Engineer in YOYO;
-  * Responsible for the development and deployment of image search engine in edge devices, including the identification of non-standard products such as snacks / vegetables / fruits / dry goods and the model deployment on NPU development board.
+  * Responsible for developing recognition algorithms for snacks/vegetables/fruits/dried goods, as well as developing inference engines on edge devices.
 * 2021 - 2021
   * Machine Vision Engineer in Webace-I3C;
-  * Engineering development, involving the fields of object detection, video understanding and OCR.
+  * Responsible for the implementation of projects such as *concrete video quality analysis*, *test paper data recognition*, *super-resolution (*200 million size*) image cell count*, etc.

 ## Projects